Nino Baragli: Collaboration with Sergio Leone

 Sergio Leone, an Italian director, is best known for five western films from the 1960s and early 1970s that enjoyed international success and established the acting career of Clint Eastwood.
-Dan Edwards summarized Leone's legacy, writing "Although he remains a controversial figure in critical circles, his stylistic influence is everywhere in ’90s American cinema, from Back to the Future Part III (Robert Zemeckis, 1990) to the work of Quentin Tarantino and his associate Robert Rodriguez."
+Dan Edwards summarized Leone's legacy, writing "Although he remains a controversial figure in critical circles, his stylistic influence is everywhere in '90s American cinema, from Back to the Future Part III (Robert Zemeckis, 1990) to the work of Quentin Tarantino and his associate Robert Rodriguez."
 Leone's third western was The Good, the Bad and the Ugly (1966), which was co-edited by Baragli and Eugenio Alabiso.
 Leone had several editors for his films prior to The Good, the Bad and the Ugly; Baragli edited all of Leone's subsequent films.
 Calling Baragli "Leone's best film editor", Robert Cumbow writes of the 1966 film that "the compelling pace of the film, and the fact that it works so remarkably well, ... is due to Baragli's genius."
 Leone's last film, released in 1984, was not a western; Cumbow writes of the film that "the time-hopping Once Upon a Time in America is a masterwork of editing."
 Kenneth Turan concurs, writing "The film slips easily back and forth in time, dancing between the decades, often making the connection from one era to another solely by means of brilliant cuts that work like magic."
 Stephen Prince wrote "Nino Baragli surpassed even his customary billiance with his editing of Sergio Leone's Once Upon a Time in America, creating a kaleidoscopic narrative that juggled multiple time frames with astonishingly fluid transitions."
 The film won Leone a nomination for the BAFTA Award for Best Direction.

 Final cuts

-Baragli won the ciak d'oro for Ginger e Fred (1986) alongside Ugo de Rossi and Ruggero Mastroianni.
-He also won two David di Donatello for Best Editing for La voce della luna (the last film directed by Federico Fellini-1990), Jona che visse nella balena (1993) and for Mediterraneo (directed by Gabriele Salvatores-1991).
+Baragli won the ciak d'oro for Ginger and Fred (1986) alongside Ugo de Rossi and Ruggero Mastroianni.
+He also won two David di Donatello for Best Editing for The Voice of the Moon (the last film directed by Federico Fellini-1990), Jonah Who Lived in the Whale (1993) and for Mediterraneo (directed by Gabriele Salvatores-1991).
 In 1998 he was awarded with the Nastro d'argento speciale (lit:Special Silver Ribbon) for his "extraordinary career in film editing".

 Baragli retired from editing in 1996.
 One of his last projects to be released in the United States was The Monster (1994), which was directed by Roberto Benigni.
 Baragli had been editing Benigni's films for the previous decade.

 In addition to his career as an editor, Baragli was active with the Italian Association of Film Editors (Associazione Montaggio Cinematografico e Televisivo (A.M.C.)) and served as its president for a time in the 1980s.
 In 2012 he received the Lifetime Achievement Award from the organization.